Melvin Van Peebles, godfather of Black cinema, dies at 89

 Eventually he gave up his studies and moved to Paris, where he learned he could join the French directors’ guild if he adapted his own work written in French.
 He quickly taught himself the language and wrote several novels.

 One he made into a feature film.
-“La Permission/The Story of the Three Day Pass,” was the story of an affair between a black U.S. soldier and a French woman.
-It won the critic’s choice award at the San Francisco film festival in 1967, and gained Van Peebles Hollywood’s attention.
+“La Permission/The Story of the Three Day Pass,” was the story of an affair between a Black U.S. soldier and a French woman.
+It won the critic’s choice award at the San Francisco film festival in 1967, and Van Peebles gained Hollywood’s attention.

-The following year, he was hired to direct and write the score for “Watermelon Man,” the tale of a white bigot (played by comic Godfey Cambridge in white face) who wakes up one day as a black man.
+The following year, he was hired to direct and write the score for “Watermelon Man,” the tale of a white bigot (played by comic Godfrey Cambridge in white face) who wakes up one day as a Black man.

-With money earned from the project, Van Peebles went to work on “Sweet Sweetback’s Baadasssss Song!”
+With money earned from the project, Van Peebles went to work on “Sweet Sweetback’s Baadasssss Song.”

-Peebles’ death came just days before the New York Film Festival is to celebrate him with a 50th anniversary of “Sweet Sweetback’s Baadasssss Song.”
+Van Peebles’ death came just days before the New York Film Festival is to celebrate him with a 50th anniversary of “Sweet Sweetback’s Baadasssss Song.”
 Next week, the Criterion Collection is to release the box set “Melvin Van Peebles: Essential Films.”
 A revival of his play “Ain’t Supposed to Die a Natural Death” is also planned to hit Broadway next year, with Mario Van Peebles serving as creative producer.

-Note: This story has been updated to correct the first name of the comic who stars in “Watermelon Man.”
-He is Godfrey Cambridge, not Godfey.